 Adrenal fatigue is a condition where your body and adrenal glands can’t keep up with the tremendous amount of daily stress many people experience.
 Sometimes misunderstood as an autoimmune disorder, adrenal fatigue can mimic some precursors to other common illnesses and disease.

-Wellness doctors and practitioners believe that an episode of acute stress or prolonged, chronic stress can cause adrenal glands to become overloaded and ineffective, then improperly release cortisol.
+Wellness doctors and practitioners believe that an episode of acute stress or prolonged (especially for over a year), chronic stress can cause adrenal glands to become overloaded and ineffective, then improperly release cortisol.
 They believe that hypoadrenia can be caused by:

 - Stressful experiences like death of loved one, divorce or surgery